 I have created these tools in my many years as a therapist.
 They are meant to assist therapists in the process of helping children and teens heal from past hurts, abandonments, and losses.

 Therapists: please leave comments, questions, and feedback (in the box below) on tools and strategies as you utilize them in your clinical practice.
-I’d love to address specific questions or areas where you’re stuck in your practice!
+I would love to address specific questions or areas where you are stuck in your practice!

 - Send Relief Podcast– Listen as I talk with Tera Melber and Lynette Ezell with Send Relief about “Choosing a Therapist for Your Adopted or Foster Child.”